Context of Midwifery

 K3.

-Analyze the implications of obstetric interventions, and use of technology upon the woman and her family
+Analyse the implications of obstetric interventions and the use of technology on the woman and her family

 K4.